We were excited to write a review of the Osprey Poco Plus child carrier because we have had one for so long and it’s so comfortable and versatile.

 - Wide base.
 Other child carriers have a narrower base when set on the ground.
 The Osprey Poco Plus base is wide and stable.
-I witnessed my fried set her son in a parking lot while he was in their carrier and he wiggled and tipped over almost immediately.
+I witnessed my friend set her son in a parking lot while he was in their carrier and he wiggled and tipped over almost immediately.
 (Don’t worry, I caught him) Being able to take the child carrier off and take a break without taking the kid out of the carrier is amazing.

 - Hydration sleeve pocket!
-We literally didn’t know ours had one until we wrote this review.
+We didn’t know ours had one until we wrote this review.
 We would have used this option a TON.
 Hydration reservoirs are essential for backpacks and child carriers are no exception.